 Thinking of my Dad’s empty chair… for all that he taught me, how he loved me, and the incredible legacy he bequeathed his wife, children, and grandchildren.

-The chair is symbolic, and the old life that they left behind has been replaced by the new life that they are continually living now… This is an astounding, and unbelievable comfort..no more chairs baby.. only wholeness, and newness of spirit.. free of pain, and suffering… that is an incredible gift to lean into..
+The wheelchair is symbolic, and the old life that they left behind has been replaced by the new life that they are living now… This is an astounding, and unbelievable comfort..no more wheelchairs baby.. only wholeness, and newness of spirit.. free of pain, and suffering… that is an incredible gift to lean into..

 Making a difference no matter where we are, picking ourselves up, dusting off the old, and being ready for the new buds, the fresh choices, and the forgiving of ourselves for things left behind that cannot be changed.. just accepted, and released..into the present… which as it turns out.. is today..